wahlmanj/auto-launchctl/README.md

 You should copy both files to /Library/LaunchDaemons

-now you can just drag and drop you plist into /Library/LaunchDaemons and restart you device or run ./auto.bash
+now you can just drag and drop your plist into /Library/LaunchDaemons and restart you device or run ./auto.bash after you made it executable of course with chmod +x auto.bash

 Just replace __USERNAME__ with yours in com.launchctl.plist